prdepinho/conway_game_of_life/README.md

 The GLib influence is clear in the design of the data structures, which gives them a quasi object-oriented paradigm.

-This game depends on ncurses and should compile and should run on most unix-like systems.
+This game depends on ncurses and should compile and run on most unix-like systems.

 ## How to start the game: